The Guardian (2006 film): Box office

-The Guardian earned $18 million on its opening weekend (#2 at the box office behind Open Season), and almost $95 million worldwide by January 4, 2007.
+The Guardian earned $18 million on its opening weekend (#2 at the box office behind Open Season, which also stars Ashton Kutcher), and almost $95 million worldwide by January 4, 2007.

 Critical reception

 At Rotten Tomatoes, The Guardian received a 37% "Rotten" rating, based on 149 reviews.
 The site's consensus states: "The Coast Guard gets its chance for a heroic movie tribute, but The Guardian does it no justice, borrowing cliche after cliche from other (and better) military branch movies."
 While Metacritic rates it a 53/100 based on 29 reviews.
 Stephen Hunter pans it in The Washington Post, calling it "a good little film" for the first hour then it "begins to overload its frail reed of a structure with giant sloppages of cliches from other movies, some so bad it's almost comical", concluding that the movie "veers off into slobbery touchy-feeliness, and the tone becomes mock-religious, almost liturgical."
 Wesley Morris of The Boston Globe called it "dutiful but dull."
 A. O. Scott, in his review for The New York Times, notes that participation by actual members of the Coast Guard "lends an air of authenticity" and concludes "... [i]t's not a great movie, but it's certainly one of the finest Coast Guard pictures you're likely to see anytime soon."
 In a Variety review, Joe Leydon says the movie is "overlong but [the] involving drama has obvious cross-generational appeal."
 Ed Blank in the Pittsburgh Tribune-Review gave a mixed review, saying "The Guardian regurgitates formulaic elements in a way that pays off repeatedly and potently."